Non Alcoholic Drinks at Bar

 This could rightly be one of the best non alcoholic drinks to order at a bar!

-This Detroit favorite is simple and refreshing.
-This blends vanilla ice cream with ginger ale until it becomes smooth and frothy.
+it becomes smooth and frothy.
 This mixture is then poured into a glass with ice and a straw to sip.
 It is one of the ‘best non alcoholic drink to order at a bar’ because it has no alcohol and could be drool-worthy for people who love soda and ice cream.

 Non Alcoholic Hot Toddy